MOCmaniac/BumbleBot-actuators/README.md

 - T-x : sets angle to which the forks moves when they are deployed
    - x : value between min and max for the forks's servo

-- W-x : set wheel speed
+- W-x : sets wheel speed
    - -50 <= x < 0 : wheel turns counterclockwise
    - x = 0 : wheel is stopped
    - 0 < x <= 50 : wheel turns clockwise